StanWarford/pep9pad/ASMActions.md

 - Save Object
 - Save Listing

-The equivalent of a `print` action on mobile devices might be some export actions.
-Email export (with attachments) is straightforward to implement.
-Good first step.
+The equivalent of a `print` action on mobile devices will be a send email action.
+Email export (with text file attachments) is straightforward to implement.

-- Print Source
+- Email Source
-- Print Object
+- Email Object
-- Print Listing
+- Email Listing

 #### Edit Menu ####

-Undo, Redo, Cut, Copy, and Paste are provided by the OS.

-- *Undo*
-- *Redo*
-- Cut
-- Copy
-- Paste

 We can find a place for these.